pikawika/VUB-DP-Restaurant/README.md

 - Make sure SWI Prolog is installed with the path variable set
 - Go to the root of this GitHub repository in your terminal
 - use:  ```swipl -s Bontinck_Lennert_568702_VUB_Restaurant.pl```

+## Assumptions made
+   - Since the text messages are said to be processed no operations such as downcase_atom (lowercase transformation) are done.
+   - Since we could make the NLP portion endlessly big, it is made so that only the examples and very minor extra's are accepted.
+      - These extra's are tested via is_test_processed_sms_inbox.
+   - Since I'm no expert in linguistics the naming for different parts of sentences might be odd.

 ## Testing the code